gempesaw/writing/drafts/ios-appium-proxy.md

 pair go to the same queue, regardless of the job's source.

 Also, as mentioned, the server set up is a little precarious.
-Three apps need to be available, and with appropriately matching versions - across iOS upgrades, I have a big enough headache just getting Appium back into shape.
+Three server app need to be available, and with appropriately matching versions - across iOS upgrades, I have a big enough headache just getting Appium back into shape.
 Some of this can be alleviated with a docker set up or something like that, where the configuration different server apps can be locked down, but I haven't gotten that far.

 Additionally, it's a bit of a hassle to have to interact with the physical device to set the port and accept the fake SSL cert.
 For